-9.6.1 Corrections to BPO Objectives and Reporting of Exceedances
+9.6.3 Water Quality Standards Calculations for Reporting of Exceedances

 The Program uses its water quality database to identify water quality monitoring results that are above California Toxics Rule (CTR) and Basin Plan (BP) objectives.
 The database performs these calculations using a preprogrammed set of reference values for the CTR and Basin Plan, including site specific objectives.
 The reference values are stored in the CTR water quality objectives and Basin Plan water quality objectives (BPO) reference tables, and are used for these calculations to reduce the likelihood of human error.